 The 19-year-old Thabo Herman Dithakgwe is very passionate about farming, and aims to reach commercial status before the age of 21.
 He is the youngest farmer in the North West Province.

 Getting to know Thabo Herman Dithakgwe better.

-Tenacity Magazine: Briefly tell us who is Nasi Thabo Herman?
+Tenacity Magazine: Briefly tell us who is Thabo Herman Dithakgwe?

 Tenacity Magazine: What drew you into farming?

-Tenacity Magazine: How did Nasi Ditha Farming, Wildlife and projects came about?
+Tenacity Magazine: How did Nasi Ditha Farming, Wildlife and projects come about?

-Thabo Herman: Nasi Ditha Farming, Wildlife and Projects was founded in 2014 when I started farming and was lawfully registered last year 2018.
+Thabo Herman: Nasi Ditha Farming, Wildlife and Projects was founded in 2014 when I started farming and was lawfully registered in 2018.
 Nasi Ditha breeds and sells cattle, sheep and goats.
-Nasi Ditha sells weaners at local auctions and feedlotters.
-Nasi Ditha plans to venture into game farming in the near future .
+We also sell weaners at local auctions and feedlotters.
+Nasi Ditha plans to venture into game farming in the near future.